 - Emails addressed to "Dear Customer" or some other generic salutation.

 - Grammatical errors or spelling mistakes.

 - Any link in an unsolicited email and be even more suspicious if that link asks you to login with your username and password.
-If there is any doubt, do not login and contact the IC Helpdesk (students) or the ITS Service desk (staff).
+If there is any doubt, do not login and contact the Student IT Hub (students) or the ITS Service desk (staff).